Hotel Sexual Assault Attorenys

 Hotel Sexual Assault Prevention for Employees

-Paying guests and visitors are not the only persons at risk of sexual assault in the hotel setting.
-Hotel employees may also face sexual assault by coworkers, supervisors, or guests staying at the hotel.
-Again, it is up to the hotel to take reasonable steps to prevent sexual assault of its employees and contractors on the property.
-Preventive measures may include:
+Paying guests are not the only persons at risk of sexual assault in the hotel setting.
+Hotel employees might also face sexual harassment and abuse by coworkers, supervisors, or guests staying at the hotel.

-- Training employees about sexual violence in the workplace
+- Training staff members about sexual violence in the workplace

 - Installing panic buttons for maid service staff in guest rooms

-- Training employees how to recognize the signs of sexual violence, harassment, assault, and rape
+- Training employees how to recognize the signs of hotel rape, sexual violence, harassment, and assault

-- Encouraging employees to report cases of sexual assault without fear of retaliation
+- Hotel management encouraging employees to report cases of sexual misconduct without fear of retaliation

 - Past and future medical expenses